 What it’s like to start a new job during the pandemic

 Not just our students but our employees have also been deeply affected by COVID-19.
-Carly Marco, Javier Salazar, and Ida Balderrama-Trudell started working in the School of Education during the pandemic.
+Carly Marco, Javier Neira, and Ida Balderrama-Trudell started working in the School of Education during the pandemic.
 They shared what it was like to start a new job during this challenging period, and what they hope for in the upcoming fall semester.

 Marco began her work as the Teacher Pledge program manager on March 24, 2020, right at the beginning of the pandemic.
 She recalls all the uncertainty at the beginning.

 “I got a call that previous Friday informing me that some people were going to start working from home until we had more information about COVID-19,” says Marco.
 “By Monday, it was final — everyone was working from home indefinitely.
 I had to pick up my laptop from the School parking lot and have been working remotely until recently.”

 She further adds how despite being virtual over most of the past 18 months, her School colleagues have made her feel welcome and supported.

 “It’s the only thing I know, so it’s hard to compare!
 I’m so lucky to work with truly amazing colleagues who have welcomed me with open (virtual) arms,” says Marco.
 “In some ways, I feel like I know everyone really well — I’ve seen their homes, pets, spouses, and kids in the background of Zoom — but at the same time, we’ve never worked together in person.
 It’s kind of surreal to think about.”